takhyun12/Mathematics-for-Machine-Learning/Linear Algebra/README.md

 ## Learning Objectives

-- What is calculus? `week 1`
+- Introduction to Linear Algebra and to Mathematics for Machine Learning `week 1`
-- Multivariate calculus `week 2`
+- Vectors are objects that move around space `week 2`
-- Multivariate chain rule and its applications `week 3`
+- Matrices in Linear Algebra: Objects that operate on Vectors `week 3`
-- Taylor series and linearisation `week 4`
+- Matrices make linear mappings `week 4`
-- Intro to optimisation `week 5`
+- Eigenvalues and Eigenvectors: Application to Data Problems `week 5`
-- Regression `week 6`

 ## Fomula sheet